shishir-py/end_ml_project/README.md

 ## Overview

 This repository contains the code and resources for an end-to-end machine learning project.
-The goal of this project is to [briefly describe the objective or problem statement].
+The goal of this project is to find the optimal solutions with maximum accuracy.

 ## Project Structure